 However, if at the same time there is no profit, the business will not be able to continue operating and will be closed down by the shareholders.

 Cash balances in the bank account are not “Profit” though.
 Profit is used to grow the business and provide an acceptable return on investment (ROI) to shareholders.

 Cash flow shows the point when the business needs an injection of cash.
 Sometimes it happens to a profitable business to go bankrupt because of cash flow mismanagement.
 Vice versa, a business can have a perfect cash flow and still not be profitable due to expenses being higher than revenue during extended periods.

 Are you a startup?

-For start-ups good cash flow management is the most important activity for the business to survive even if not yet profitable in the short term, In the long-term the business must be profitable, so to have the resources to manage the cash flow and provide a ROI acceptable to shareholders and, most importantly justify its own existence.
+For start-ups good cash flow management go to site is the most important activity for the business to survive even if not yet profitable in the short term, In the long-term the business must be profitable, so to have the resources to manage the cash flow and provide a ROI acceptable to shareholders and, most importantly justify its own existence.

 If you don’t know how the main financial statements are related to anything, you can learn for free now, with us.